greg-raven/Uncommon-Sense/_posts/2018-02-07-origins-of-the-federal-reserve.md

 ---
-title: 'Origins of the Federal Reserve'
+title: "Origins of the Federal Reserve"
 layout: post
 categories:
 - money